 During these first attempts, check your notes any time you need to — let that timer keep running, embrace the future time saves!
 If you need to even play the video of the speedrun as you go through, go ahead!
 After a couple of speedruns where you reference your notes or videos, it will start to become unnecessary.

 You will think, on your second or third speedrun, “What do I do next again?”
 But this time, when you ask yourself, you will recall the answer you found in the previous runs.
 The route will slowly cement itself into your mind.

 After a few times through, you will find your times going down.
 The amount you need to stop and think about what’s next will dwindle away.
 And there you have it!

 I mean, you literally are.
 You are speedrunning, and thus a speedrunner.
 The only thing left — git gud!

-For some games the best practice are just full speedruns because then you get a feel for the nerves and everything in conjunction with each other.
+For some games, the best practice is just full game speedruns because you get a feel for the nerves, splitting, unexpected variables, and everything in conjunction with each other.
 So go all in, do more speedruns, keep on improving your time, and feel proud of your hard work!

-Keep in mind, if you’re at the bottom of the speedrun leaderboards, or not even in range of the other speedrunners, don’t sweat it!
+Keep in mind, if you’re at the bottom of the speedrun leaderboards, or not even in the range of the other speedrunners, don’t sweat it!
 Everyone on that leaderboard has probably put in significantly more hours than you have.
-Keep your chin up, learning is the run is the hardest part (well, maybe not, but it is tough).
+Keep your chin up, learning the run is the hardest part (well, maybe not, but it is tough).

 Please do not forget to have fun!
 Almost anyone can get competitive, whether with themselves or other speedrunners, but don’t forget that when you step away from the game, life will continue as normal — feel free to take a step away from the game if you feel yourself getting too wrapped up or upset with your speedrun.